bhavya1006/Agent-D/README.md

 This conceptual chart shows which tools are most frequently used, helping teams optimize resources and identify popular or underutilized tools.

-These examples illustrate how MindGrid UI helps users quickly understand system status and performance at a glance.
+These examples illustrate how Agent D helps users quickly understand system status and performance at a glance.